Our Scripts

 (7W, 5M, optional Ch)

-Inspired by the traditional ballad of "hard-hearted Barbary Allen", this lyrical tragedy is filled with the music, the poetry and the strength of Appalachia, as it follows a young girl caught at the very threshold between who she has been and who she wants to be.
-At this story's very center is a community's intimate tale of love and loss, and the painful flame of our heart's desire.
+Inspired by the traditional ballad of "hard-hearted Barbary Allen", this lyrical tale is filled with the music, the poetry and the strength of Appalachia, as it follows a young girl caught at the very threshold between who she has been and who she wants to be.
+At its very center is a community's intimate story of love and loss, and the painful flame of our heart's desire.

 Award-winning.